-- From 1994-2004, the Center received funding from foundations and the federal government to promote the replication of UACS; 23 higher educational institutions received funding and another 75 institutions were trained on the model. - O Part of the Netter Center endowment is designated to fund regional training centers on university-assisted community schools on three-year cycles.
-Sites have included: University of Oklahoma-Tulsa (2008), IUPUI in Indianapolis (2011), University of Connecticut (2014), UCLA (2017), Binghamton University (2020), and the Southeast Regional Coalition for University-Assisted Community Schools (2023) that includes Duke University, North Carolina Central University, and East Carolina University. - The Netter Center developed a national University-Assisted Community Schools Network in 2015 to share resources, best practices, and advance the work; approximately 70 higher education institutions are now part of this network.
+- o From 1994-2004, the Center received funding from foundations and the federal government to promote the replication of UACS; 23 higher educational institutions received funding and another 75 institutions were trained on the model. - O Part of the Netter Center endowment is designated to fund regional training centers on university-assisted community schools on three-year cycles.
+Sites have included: University of Oklahoma-Tulsa (2008), IUPUI in Indianapolis (2011), University of Connecticut (2014), UCLA (2017), Binghamton University (2020), and the Southeast Regional Coalition for University-Assisted Community Schools (2023) that includes Duke University, North Carolina Central University, and East Carolina University.

+O The Netter Center developed a University-Assisted Community Schools National Network in 2015 to share resources, best practices, and advance the work.
+Netter Associate Director Cory Bowman serves as director of this network, which has grown to nearly 1,000 members representing 259 higher education institutions, as well as numerous additional partners.